vequiato/react-form/README.md

   return (
     <div className="App">
+      {/*By default the fields are validated when the form is submitted, but you can change it to validate onBlur by setting validateOnBlur as a property of the form*/}
       <Form path="/post-path">
         {({ promiseState }) => (
           <>
             <label htmlFor="name">Name</label>
+            {/* When one field is invalid (didn't pass in validation) it will stay with data-valid="false", so you can use this to style the invalid field */}
             <Input id="name" validations={[/\w/]} />

             <label htmlFor="email">Email</label>